Grooming with both hands

 Hands taking turns

-It takes its toll on the limbs that perform this task.
+It takes its toll on the members who perform it.

-Using only one hand, your forces would weaken after a while.
+If using only one hand, your forces weaken after a while.

 Simply alternate your work in two different areas, each accessible with the other hand.